 #1 Market Risk Premium

 Market risk premium is the difference between the expected return of the market and the risk-free rate.
-It provides an investor with an excess return as compensation for the additional volatility of returns over and above the risk-free rate in the future.
+It provides an investor with an excess return as compensation for the additional volatility of returns over and above the risk-free rate.

 #2 SMB (Small Minus Big)

 Small Minus Big (SMB) is a size effect based on the market capitalization of a company.
 SMB measures the historic excess of small-cap companies over big-cap companies.
 Once SMB is identified, its beta coefficient (β) can be determined via linear regression.
 Beta coefficient can take positive values, as well as negative ones.

-The main rationale behind this factor is that in the long-term, the small-cap companies tend to see higher returns than big-cap companies.
+The main rationale behind this factor is that in the long-term, the small-cap companies tend to see higher returns than large-cap companies.

 #3 HML (High Minus Low)

 High Minus Low (HML) is a value premium.
-It represents the spread in returns between companies with a high book-to-market ratio (value companies) and companies with a low book-to-market ratio (growth companies).
-Equivalent to SMB, once the HML factor is determined, its beta coefficient can be found by linear regression.
-HML beta coefficient can also take positive or negative values.
+It represents the spread in returns between companies with a high book-to-market ratio (value companies) and companies with a low book-to-market ratio.
+Like the SMB factor, once the HML factor is determined, its beta coefficient can be found by linear regression.
+The HML beta coefficient can also take positive or negative values.

-The HML factor reveals that the in the long-term, value companies (high book-to-market ratio) enjoy higher returns than growth companies (low book-to-market ratio).
+The HML factor reveals that in the long-term, value companies (high book-to-market ratio) enjoy higher returns than growth companies (low book-to-market ratio).

 Importance of the Fama-French Three-factor Model

-According to the model, in the long-term, small companies overperform large companies, and value companies beat growth companies.
-The studies conducted by Fama and French revealed that the model could explain more than 90% of the diversified portfolios’ returns.
+According to the Fama-French three-factor model, over the long-term, small companies overperform large companies, and value companies beat growth companies.
+The studies conducted by Fama and French revealed that the model could explain more than 90% of diversified portfolios’ returns.
 Similar to the CAPM, the three-factor model is designed based on the assumption that riskier investments require higher returns.

 Nowadays, there are further extensions to the Fama-French three-factor model, including four-factor and five-factor models.